AllureOfTheStars/Allure/GameDefinition/PLAYING.md

 two ways in the very early stages of the scenario.
 See the terrain lore menu for crafting recipes after exploring the initial levels.

+- Q: How do I craft?

+A: Examine the wokshop terrain (blue colon on the map) and experiment.
+Note that walkable positions can't be activated by bumping and moreover crafting requires the Modify command (key 'M') even for not walkable terrain.
+Other crafting spots (e.g., any water and fire) work similarly, but the recipes differ.
+Read the recipes in the lore menu, terrain submenu.

 - Q: Does power of crafted items depend on the depth of current level?

 A: No, unlike items found on the floor or created via other means,